Cornish engine: Development

 The next improvement was achieved in the late 1820s by Samuel Grose, who decreased the heat loss by insulating the pipes, cylinders, and boilers of the engines, improving the duty to more than 60 million at Wheal Hope and later to almost 80 million at Wheal Towan.
 Nevertheless, the best duty was usually a short-lived achievement due to general deterioration of machinery, leaks from boilers, and the deterioration of boiler plates (meaning that pressure had to be reduced).

 Minor improvements increased the duty somewhat, but the engine seems to have reached its practical limits by the mid-1840s.
 With pressures of up to 50 psi, the forces are likely to have caused machinery breakages.
 The same improvements in duty occurred in engines operating Cornish stamps and whims, but generally came slightly later.
 In both cases the best duty was lower than for pumping engines, particularly so for whim engines, whose work was discontinuous.

 The impetus for the improvement of the steam engine came from Cornwall due to the high price of coal there, but both capital and maintenance costs were higher than a Watt steam engine.
 This long delayed the installation of Cornish engines outside Cornwall.
-A secondhand Cornish engine was installed at East London Waterworks in 1838, and compared to a Watt engine with favourable results, because the price of coal in London was even higher than in Cornwall.
-However, in the main textile manufacturing areas, such as Manchester and Leeds, the coal price was too low to make replacement economic.
+A secondhand Cornish engine was installed by Thomas Wicksteed at the Old Ford waterworks of the East London Waterworks company in 1838, and compared to a Watt engine with favourable results, because the price of coal in London was even higher than in Cornwall.
+Cornish engines became widely used for water supply around the world.
+In the main textile manufacturing areas, such as Manchester and Leeds, the coal price was too low to make replacement economic.
 Only in the late 1830s did textile manufacturers begin moving to high-pressure engines, usually by adding a high-pressure cylinder, forming a compound engine, rather than following the usual Cornish practice.